Thank you for submitting your feedback

-The benefits methodology can be found here.
+The benefits methodology for 2019/20 onwards can be found here.
 It will help you complete tab one, efficiencies.
 The detail was developed to enable a single methodology to be utilised by both University Purchasing Consortia (UPC) and Higher Education institutions.
 It enables consistent reporting to be undertaken within HEIs, and provides the key source data for reporting of spend into each nations’ report tools.

 The Procurement Practice Indicators replaced the original sector Best Practice Indicators (BPIs).
 The PPIs should be considered together with qualitative/narrative Key Performance Indicators that may be in place in individual higher education institutions to provide a report on the extent to which procurement is helping deliver it's strategic objectives.

 In a change to previous years, no targets are given.
-A report to the sector during February 2019 will be provided and average outcomes explained.

 The impactable spend is the value of spend in your institution which it is possible for you to have influence over.
 The PPI document above provides a lists of items which will usually be excluded from your spend as common areas not impactable by procurement.
-It is important to note however, that you may not see all of these items in your reports, or there may be others ares that you feel should be included.
+It is important to note however, that you may not see all of these items in your reports, or there may be others areas that you feel should be included.
 It is your decision as the Head of Procurement to calculate the appropriate figure for your institution.